 What are the chances of getting pregnant with PCOS?

-There’s no way to give a streamline statistic when it comes to the fertility rates of women with PCOS.
+There are no clear statistics when calculating the fertility rates of women with PCOS.
 After all, every women’s situation is different.
-A women’s hormone levels, age, weight, and BMI all play into her chance of fertility.
+A women’s hormone levels, age, weight, and BMI all contribute to her chances of fertility.

 Always speak with your doctor before trying a particular fertility treatment.